skim131/Behavior-Analytic-Starter-Kit/docs/Qubell-setup-guide.md

 You should [setup 'default' security group][aws_security_group_doc] to open ports listed above.

-If you already have Qubell account and have defined Cloud Account please skip related steps 1 and 2
+If you already have a Qubell account and have defined your Amazon Cloud account, please skip related steps 1 and 2.

 1. [Sign up for an Express account](http://qubell.com/sign-up/) on Qubell Adaptive PaaS.
-It is free and takes only a few minutes.
+It is free and only takes a few minutes.
-2. Create Cloud Account with Amazon secret and access keys.
+2. Create Cloud Account with your Amazon secret and access keys.
-    - Go to "Platform->Cloud Accounts" page and press "Add a cloud account" button
+    - Go to "Platform->Cloud Accounts" page and press "Add a cloud account" button.
         ![add cloud acccount][add_cloud_acccount]
-    - Specify account name, provider="Amazon EC2", AWS credentials and security group and press "Save"
+    - Specify account name, provider="Amazon EC2," AWS credentials, security group and press "Save."
         ![setup cloud account][setup_cloud_account]
-3. Create Service Vault
+3. Create Service Vault.
-    - Go to "Platform->Services" page and press "Add a service" button
+    - Go to "Platform->Services" page and press "Add a service" button.
         ![add service][add_service]
-    - Specify service name and type="Secure Vault 2.0" then press "Add".
+    - Specify service name and type="Secure Vault 2.0" and press "Add."
 SSH key pair will be generated automatically.
         ![setup service][setup_service]
-4. Get, upload, regenerate keys (You can skip this step)
+4. Get, upload, regenerate keys (You can skip this step).
-    - To get keys go to "Platform->Services" page and download private and public keys
+    - To get keys, go to "Platform->Services" page and download private and public keys.
-    - To upload key press "Edit", specify service name and press "Upload" button
+    - To upload key, press "Edit," specify service name and press "Upload" button.
-    - To regenerate key press "Edit" and then "Regenarate" button
+    - To regenerate key, press "Edit" and then "Regenerate" button.
         ![edit service][edit_service]
-5. Create Environment
+5. Create Environment.
-    - Go to "Environments" page, press "Add an environment" button
+    - Go to "Environments" page and press "Add an environment" button.
         ![add env][add_env]
-    - Specify environment name and press "Add".
+    - Specify Environment name and press "Add."
 New environment will be open.
         ![setup env][setup_env]
-    - Press "Set a cloud account" and specify previously created cloud account name then press "Save"
+    - Press "Set a cloud account," specify previously created cloud account name and press "Save"
         ![set cloud account][set_cloud_account]
-    - Press "Add a service" button and select previously created service name then press "Add"
+    - Press "Add a service" button, select previously created service name and press "Add."
-6. Add Environment Policies
+6. Add Environment Policies.
-    - s3manage.aws_access_key_id
-        Go to "Environments" page, open previously created environment and press "Add policy" and specify parameters:<br>
+    - s3manage.aws_access_key_id.
+Go to "Environments" page, open previously created environment and press "Add policy."
+Specify parameters:<br>
-            "When asked to execute:" .s3manage<br>
+            - When asked to execute: .s3manage<br>
-            "Override value of:" aws_access_key_id<br>
+            - Override value of: aws_access_key_id<br>
-            "With:" your Amazon Access Key ID.
+            - With: your Amazon Access Key ID
-    - s3manage.aws_secret_access_key
+    - s3manage.aws_secret_access_key.
-        Go to "Environments" page, open previously created environment and press "Add policy" and specify parameters:<br>
+        Go to "Environments" page, open previously created environment and press "Add policy."
+Specify parameters:<br>
-            "When asked to execute:" .s3manage<br>
+            - When asked to execute: .s3manage<br>
-            "Override value of:" aws_secret_access_key<br>
+            - Override value of: aws_secret_access_key<br>
-            "With:" your Amazon Secret Access Key.
+            - With: your Amazon Secret Access Key

     ![add policy][add_policy]
 Now you are ready to launch “Behavior Analytic Starter Kit” applications.